postscripter8/czeska_ustawa_o_broni/zakon_o_strelnych_zbranich_a_strelivu_EN.md

 ** ** (1) Carried or transported firearms of category A, B or C or ammunition for them shall be under the permanent supervision of the holder of a firearm permit or a holder of a firearm letter of conveyance for permanent export, permanent import or transit of firearms and ammunitionwho transports them.
 Carried or transported firearms of category D and ammunition for them shall be under the permanent supervision of their authorised holder.

-(2)Possessed firearms of category A, B or C in custody, deposited or stored (hereinafter referred to as &#39;kept firearms&#39;) in the amount of ten pieces, or ammunition in the amount of up to 10,000 cartridges, shall be secured by being deposited in a lockable steel case or a lockable steel cabinet or special locked equipment so long as such case, cabinet or equipment meet technical requirements stipulated by the implementing legal regulation.
+(2)Possessed firearms of category A, B or C in custody, deposited or stored (hereinafter referred to as 'kept firearms') in the amount of ten pieces, or ammunition in the amount of up to 10,000 cartridges, shall be secured by being deposited in a lockable steel case or a lockable steel cabinet or special locked equipment so long as such case, cabinet or equipment meet technical requirements stipulated by the implementing legal regulation.
 The provisions of this paragraph shall not apply to kept firearms of category B or C in the amount of two pieces or ammunition in the amount of up to 500 cartridges, however, the holder shall be obliged to secure them in a suitable way against abuse, loss and theft.

 (3)More than ten kept firearms and more than 10,000 cartridges shall be secured in